ataylor89/diary/refutationofdemocracy.md

 "Democracy is not safe for women, and this is one proof that democracy is wrong"

-Democracy is a wrong form of government
+Democracy is not the right form of government

-Democracy is a wrong model of leadership
+Democracy is not the right model of leadership

 What is the right form of government?